ndinevski/finkan/README.md

 ### Setup

 1. Clone the repository
-2. Run `docker-compose up` to start all services
+2. Run `docker-compose up -d` to start all services
 3. Access the application at http://localhost:5173